Ameya-Shinde/Simple-Assembly-Language/README.md

 ### EXIT
 * This command is used to exit the program once all the desired operations are done.

+You can also give multiple commands in a single line by seperating them using ';' at the end of each command

-#Data Structure Used
+# Data Structure Used
 * HashMap
 * We have to store registers with their values
 * Since registers are unique HashMap is the used to store Key,Value pairs
 * Static HashMap is used as the data needs to be consistent throughout the program

-You can also give multiple commands in a single line by seperating them using ';' at the end of each command

 # Data.Properties File
 * It is a source file for our program.